Ketamine Therapy

 How long is ketamine infusion therapy effective for?

 Similar to Spravato treatments, ketamine therapy typically lasts three weeks for the initial onboarding phase.
-Patients receive treatments twice per week, and symptoms are closely tracked over this time.
-If patients respond after the initial series, a second 3-week phase of weekly treatments may help to maximize benefits and reduce risk of relapse.
+Patients receive treatments twice weekly, and symptoms are closely tracked.
+If patients respond after the initial series, a second 3-week weekly treatment phase may help maximize benefits and reduce the risk of relapse.

 People who respond to ketamine may receive regular maintenance treatments after their initial series.
 These maintenance injections will vary from person to person; generally, maintenance treatments are administered once or twice a month.
 Some people may find that their symptoms are manageable without ongoing ketamine after their initial sessions.